-If you are getting certain other benefits, including a State Pension, then you might not be able to be paid Carer's Allowance/Carer Support Payment as well.
+The main difference between Carer's Allowance (the equivalent carers' benefit in the rest of the UK) and Carer Support Payment is the requirements for students.
+You can receive Carer Support Payment while studying if you are: - aged 16 or over and studying part-time - that is, not more than 21 hours a week - aged 16 to 19 and studying full-time advanced or higher education - this means Higher National Certificate level or above - aged 20 or over and studying full-time - the level of qualification does not matter.
+If your circumstances change when claiming, you must always notify the benefit offices.
+If you are getting certain other benefits, including a State Pension, you might not be able to be paid Carer Support Payment as well.
 However, it might still be useful to make a claim and receive what is called the 'underlying entitlement', even though you won't be paid the benefit itself.
-This can help to increase any means-tested benefits you might be getting (such as Pension Credit, Housing Benefit and Council Tax Reduction), or it could mean that you become entitled to meanstested benefits for the first time Claiming Carer's Allowance or Carer Support Payment can sometimes have an impact on other benefits you receive, but this shouldn't put you off thinking about making a claim, as it can often increase your household income overall.
+This can help to increase any means-tested benefits you might be getting (such as Pension Credit, Housing Benefit and Council Tax Reduction), or it could mean that you become entitled to means-tested benefits for the first time Claiming Carer Support Payment can sometimes have an impact on other benefits you receive, but this shouldn't put you off thinking about making a claim, as it can often increase your household income overall.
 Claiming this support won't affect any disability benefits or State Pension that the person you are looking after may receive.
-However it can sometimes affect any means-tested benefits they get.
+However it can sometimes affect any meanstested benefits they get.
+Carer Support Payment will not count as income for Scottish Funding Council (SFC) or Student Awards Agency Scotland (SAAS) funding assessments for carers who are students.
+Carer Support Payment will count as income for SFC and SAAS assessments for the wider household, for example if you're a student and your parent or partner gets Carer Support Payment.
+When claiming, if your circumstances change, you must always notify Social Security Scotland: mygov.scot/carer-support-payment/if-your-circumstances-change